ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 We will use findMotifsGenome.pl program which is a wrapper that helps set up the data for analysis using the HOMER motif discovery algorithm.
 By default, this will perform de novo motif discovery as well as check the enrichment of known motifs.

 Please install HOMER in your system using the following guide. [http://homer.ucsd.edu/homer/introduction/install.html] Once you have installed HOMER, also download the necessary packages using configureHomer.pl script.
-These packages are human-o, human-p, hg38.
+These packages are human-o, human-p and hg38.

 Now add HOMER to your path and run the following commands: